bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 07:24 AM CT, May 15</p>
+<p class="updated_time"> Latest data: 07:43 AM CT, May 15</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 78°, which is 7° **warmer** than yesterday.
-Tomorrow is expected to be 8° **warmer** than today.
+Today's high is 73°, which is 3° **warmer** than yesterday.
+Tomorrow is expected to be 13° **warmer** than today.

 Currently:

-- 53°
+- 51°
-- Rain
+- Light Rain
-- 82% humidity
+- 84% humidity
-- 10 mph wind
+- 13 mph wind
-- 100% cloud cover
+- 96% cloud cover
 - 30 AQI 🟩
 - 0.06 inches of rain in the past 24 hours
-- 0.17 inches of rain expected in the next 48 hours
+- 0.25 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>